annalostinspace/annalostincode.github.io/content/posts/Godot - Summary.md

 func _process(delta):
 	laser_shot.emit(Vector2.UP, 200 * delta)
 ```

+> Another major use case for signals are the area nodes.
+Signals are used to handle players or other nodes colliding with or entering the area.

 ## User Input
 Handling user input is very straightforward.
 All inputs are assigned to actions, which is done in the Project Setting at Input Map.
 For example the left key and the 'A' key are assigned to an action called left.

 To handle the actions Input can be accessed, there are a lot of methods to check if an action was just pressed or released or pressed in general.
 An Implementation can look like this:

 ``` gdscript